Therealkorris/OllamaRag/README.md

-a Streamlit application that allows users to ask questions about the content of an uploaded PDF document using either text or speech input.
+Streamlit application that allows users to ask questions about the content of an uploaded PDF document using either text or speech input.

 Features:
 - Upload a PDF document